-Everything is brand-new.
-A big perk of buying new construction is that no one has touched a single thing in the house — aside from the contractors, of course.
+A big pro of buying new construction is that no one has touched a single thing in the house!
 The house is built with modern materials, new appliances and fixtures are installed, and the surfaces are in pristine condition.
 Because everything is brand new, you’re less likely to be burdened with surprise repairs.
 If there’s a problem in the first year, most builders offer a free home warranty that will cover the cost to fix almost anything.

-New construction also means the house and everything in it will be more energy-efficient.
-There will be modern windows installed in the home, better insulation, more efficient heating and cooling, and even appliances that use less electricity and water.
+New construction will make the house and everything in it more energy-efficient.
+The builders will install modern windows, improve insulation, install more efficient heating and cooling systems, and use appliances that consume less electricity and water.

 New construction means the building is built to today’s standards.
 People marvel at the craftsmanship and detail of older homes… but remove the sheetrock to inspect the electrical work or crawl under the house to inspect the plumbing, and you’re likely to find some issues.
 Sadly, the problems you find are going to be pretty costly — at least a couple thousand dollars per repair.